 Don’t Ignore Your Winter Car Maintenance Checklist

-If your car isn’t winterized and ready for these five winter threats, it’s time to give it some TLC.
+If you need to winterize your car, make sure it's ready for these five winter threats and give it some TLC.
 Taking care of it now will be much more convenient than waiting for something to go wrong.

-Stop by your local Rainbow Muffler & Brake location to receive a free diagnostic inspection.
+Stop by your local auto repair, Rainbow Muffler & Brake, to receive a free diagnostic inspection.
 We’ll help get your winter car maintenance taken care of as quickly and safely as possible!